SmartTokenLabs/interview-tests/full-stack-quality-assurance-developer/README.md

 - Implementation of tests unit tests JEST
 - Code audit and code improvement

-Please spend no more than 2 days working on this exercise, working on 1, 2, 3... or all of the items.
+Please spend no more than 2 days working on this exercise, working on 1, 2, 3 or all of the items.
+Choosing which you'd like to work towards demonstrating your skills with these given project tasks.

-Best of luck working on these items from the Smart Token Lab team!
+Best of luck from the Smart Token Lab team!

 ## 1 & 2 - Creation of test suite + Implemenation of tests BDD